davepinch/pinchy.cc/content/fragments/god-coding.md

 ---
 title: "God coding"
-next: "Define a symbol of God in your code"
+next: "define a symbol of God in your code"
 type: fragment
 tags:
   - fragment